 Set Up

-1. Check tech – make sure your school allows access to Google My Maps and YouTube
+1. Check tech – make sure your school allows access to Google My Maps and YouTube.
+These tools are essential for running virtual field trips in Spanish class smoothly.

 2. Decide which language(s) you’ll use – Spanish, English, or a mix of the two!